sophiehicks1/workflow.vim/README.md

+# TL;DR;

+workflow.vim is a highly customizable note taking plugin for structured note taking workflows.
+It's a little like a "Build your own Evernote" kit for vim.

 # workflow.vim

 I take lots of notes in vim for lots of different purposes and in lots of different ways.
 Over time